drowrin/orpheus/content/posts/final-fantasy-retrospective/final-fantasy-iv.md

 I've seen this game pop up near the middle of a fair few "Favorite Final Fantasy" lists, and very rarely at the top.
-It's clear that the community _likes and respects_ this game, but it's not one of the alltime greats.
+It's clear that the community _likes and respects_ this game, but it's not one of the all-time greats.
 Still, I think it's a foundational game for the series.
 I'm very glad I played it.

 It leans into the rich storytelling the series is known for, **hard**.
 It